eeriemyxi/vert/README.md

 Vert will detect whether or not an archive file is nested inside a directory and create a directory before extracting if there isn't.

+## Technical Details
+Vert simply checks whether or not the root of the archive's source tree is a single file/directory to judge if it should create a directory to nest the contents into.

 # How To Install
 ```bash
 git clone --depth 1 --branch main https://github.com/eeriemyxi/vert